rustamlatypov/cpu-matrix-multiplication/README.md

 Runs the parallel implementation on different matrices of dimension `dim` for `iter` times and outputs the running times and the total average.

 ### Error term
-The error term is defined to be the sum of the element wise absolute difference of the two result matrices produced by the two different implementations.
+The error term is defined to be the sum of the element wise absolute difference of the two result matrices produced by the implementations.

 ## Parallel implementation